sudipshourja/cctv-cloud-vms-software/README.md

 - **Require Off-Site Storage:** Ensuring secure storage in the cloud to mitigate the risk of physical damage or loss.
 - **Require Live Video Feed of All Cameras:** Providing real-time access to live video feeds from all connected surveillance cameras.
 - **Require Maximum Retention Period:** Offering extended retention periods to meet the unique needs of businesses that necessitate prolonged storage of surveillance footage.
-- **Require Proper Security and Maintenance of All Surveillance Devices:** Implementing robust security measures and automated maintenance systems to ensure the integrity and optimal performance of all surveillance devices.
+- **Require Proper Security and Maintenance System For Surveillance Devices:** Implementing robust security measures and automated maintenance systems to ensure the integrity and optimal performance of all surveillance devices.
 - **Have Multiple Remote Operation Sites:** Addressing the challenges of managing surveillance across dispersed locations by offering remote access and centralized control.
 - **Can Offer Required Internet Bandwidth Support:** Possessing the capability to provide the necessary internet bandwidth in all remote locations.
-This ensures smooth streaming of video footage from remote locations to the on-premise server and from the on-premise server to Google Cloud.
+This ensures smooth streaming of video footage from remote locations to the on-premise server and from the on-premise server to the cloud service provider.

-This software is tailored to meet the specific demands of organizations seeking a secure, accessible, and scalable surveillance solution, with a focus on off-site storage, live video feeds, extended retention, device security, maintenance, and the ability to support required internet bandwidth across multiple remote operation sites.
+This software is tailored to meet the specific demands of organizations seeking a secure, accessible, and scalable surveillance solution, with a focus on off-site storage, extended retention, live video feeds, device security, maintenance, and the ability to support required internet bandwidth across multiple remote operation sites.

 ## Frequently Asked Question
 Go to this link to see [FAQs](FAQs.md)

 ## Contact
 **Sudip Adhikary**
 Student of CSE Department
 Daffodil International University
 Email: sudipshourja@gmail.com, adhikary15-5582@diu.edu.bd
 Cell: +880 1775-624505, +880 1756-808027